 Madison, WI 53719

-Other long-term care insurance policies were previously offered through United of Omaha, Transamerica and John Hancock.
-Employees may no longer enroll with these insurance carriers; however, if employees have an existing policy and have questions about coverage, they should contact the carrier directly.
+Other long-term care insurance policies were previously offered through United of Omaha, Transamerica, and John Hancock.
+Employees may no longer enroll with these insurance carriers; however, if you have an existing policy with any of the insurance carriers previously offered, you should contact them directly with questions.